LennardFe/DDM_Project_WS24-25/README.md

 - How can we systematically identify high-potential regions?
 - What data sources are relevant for this analysis?
 - Which analytical methods should be applied to extract meaningful insights?

+---

+<div align="justify">To answer these questions, we employed an analytical workflow.
+First, we used feature selection to identify the most relevant variables influencing regional potential, thereby ensuring that the model focused on impactful data.
+We then applied data scaling to normalise the features and enable clean comparison across different metrics.
+Grid search was then employed to optimise the model parameters and enhance the robustness of our clustering algorithms.
+Various clustering techniques were tested, including k-means, DBSCAN and hierarchical clustering, to determine the optimal grouping of regions with similar market characteristics.
+The detailed results and interpretations of these analyses can be found in <a href="https://github.com/LennardFe/DDM_Project_WS24-25/blob/main/results/Final_Presentation_Berg_Boettjer_Feuerbach.pptx">this PowerPoint presentation</a>.</div>